p4lang/open-p4studio/README.md

 Some things not included, that one must get from Intel:

++ **Open source members who submit requests to Intel for BSP and driver software for running the SDE on hardware before January 1, 2026 will be granted access.
+Intel will discontinue granting requests on January 1, 2026.**
 + P4Insight GUI for visualizing the hardware resources used by P4 programs after they have been compiled.
   + Note: P4.org personnel are in communication with Intel to see if this